guyuntian/CoT_benchmark/README.md

   <img src="assets/result.png", width="640">
 </p>

-This repository is the official implementation of [“Towards Revealing the Mystery behind Chain of Thought: a Theoretical Perspective”](https://arxiv.org/abs/2305.15408), based on the implementation of [minGPT](https://github.com/karpathy/minGPT) in [PyTorch](https://github.com/pytorch/pytorch).
+This repository is the official implementation of the paper [“Towards Revealing the Mystery behind Chain of Thought: a Theoretical Perspective”](https://arxiv.org/abs/2305.15408), based on the implementation of [minGPT](https://github.com/karpathy/minGPT) in [PyTorch](https://github.com/pytorch/pytorch).

 ```
 @misc{feng2023revealing,